 Sure, I direct our creative and brand strategy for the company.
 I manage a team of designers who ensures that all our marketing materials that we produce look beautiful.
 I also head up the creation of our brand guidelines and ensure that the company learns about how to incorporate these branding decisions in their everyday materials, such as client newsletters or sales presentations.

 There are a lot of reasons - a brand is a visual representation of the values of the company culture and creates something that connects your employees to your business.
 A great brand can help establish and express your mission and values and gives you design ideas you can always go back to when thinking of new internal or external communication campaigns.
-For example at RG our website is really a reflection of our internal culture - it’s friendly, fun, colourful and human.
+For example at RG our website is really a reflection of our internal culture - it’s friendly, fun, colorful and human.

 Keep your audience in mind.
 Are most of your staff over forty or fresh out of university?
 Is it mostly people at a desk or employees in the field?
 Are you aiming to be formal, casual, exciting, classic or something completely different?
 For example if you wanted to go for a more corporate brand the design elements you would use would be more elegant, simple, and more straight to the point.
-If you wanted to develop something more fun and exciting you would lean more towards elements that include curving lines and lots of colour.
+If you wanted to develop something more fun and exciting you would lean more towards elements that include curving lines and lots of color.
 It’s important to decide what direction you want to go in and commit to those ideas.

 It really depends on how you are communicating, if you are talking about print then it’s important to have a great headline and a strong call to action that the eye is drawn to.
 In terms of a website you have to think about what information you want to prioritize, that’s the information that should be towards the top of the page.